The future of

 Inventor & Co-Founder

-- › 16 patent families worldwide
+- › 30+ years in agricultural engineering, 16 patent families worldwide

 Advised by experienced experts